mongodb/specifications/source/mongodb-handshake/handshake.rst

 to as "legacy hello" and is maintained for backwards compatibility with servers that do not support the ``hello`` command.

-NOTE: The legacy hello command name is ``isMaster``, but servers will accept the alternate casing ``ismaster``.
-Other case variations result in ``CommandNotFound``.
-Drivers MUST take this case variation into account when determining which commands to encrypt, redact, or otherwise treat specially.

 If a `server API version <../versioned-api/versioned-api.rst>`__ is requested, drivers MUST use the ``hello`` command for the initial handshake.
-If Versioned API is not requested, drivers MUST use legacy hello (``isMaster``) for the initial handshake and include ``helloOk: true`` in the handshake request.
+If server API version is not requested, drivers MUST use legacy hello for the initial handshake and include ``helloOk: true`` in the handshake request.

 ASIDE: If the legacy handshake response includes ``helloOk: true``, then subsequent topology monitoring commands MUST use the ``hello`` command.
-If the legacy handshake response does not include ``helloOk: true``, then subsequent topology monitoring commands MUST use the legacy hello (``isMaster``) command.
+If the legacy handshake response does not include ``helloOk: true``, then subsequent topology monitoring commands MUST use the legacy hello command.
+See the `SDAM spec <../server-discovery-and-monitoring/server-discovery-and-monitoring-summary.rst>`__ for further information.

 The initial handshake MUST be performed on every socket to any and all servers upon establishing the connection to MongoDB, including reconnects of dropped